right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Don't- Walk directly up to women and face them.

 Do- Walk almost past them, and do your first ten seconds of communication over your shoulder.
 Let them know you have to get going soon and keep your feet in the position as if you were about to keep walking.
 Try this exercise: Get a friend and stand facing him, four inches from his nose.
 It's uncomfortable.
-Now, stand four inches away, but beside him, looking in the same direction
+Now, stand four inches away, but beside him, looking in the same directionhe is.

----

-# THE PASSPORT

-he is.
 It's more comfortable and less confrontational to not face them immediately.

 Don't- Talk too fast.
 Do- Slow down your speech.
 People who speak too fast are usually doing it to avoid being interrupted.
 Don't be afraid to pause for effect, or when you can't think of a word.
 People will wait for you to finish.
 But don't use this to be rude, or you'll get cut off.
 Make it part of your daily calm demeanor.